dnr/styx/README.md

 where possible).

 Why would you want to do this?
-When transitioning a system to use Styx for more packages, it would be nice to be able to do diffs from existing packages, even if they weren't installed with Styx.
-This lets you do that: you can vaporize all or most of your Nix store (without consuming much extra disk space), then install (either mount or materialize) new packages with Styx and take advantage of diffs from the existing ones.
+When transitioning a system to use Styx for more packages, it would be nice to be able to share space with existing packages where possible.
+This lets you do that: you can vaporize all or most of your Nix store (without consuming much extra disk space), then install (either mount or materialize) new packages with Styx avoid downloading some data that you already have.

+Note that you can't diff from these chunks, initially, because they may not exist on the remote chunk store.
+After mounting/materializing at least one package that refers to the same chunks, they'll be available for diffing through that package.

 In some sense, vaporize + materialize is a fancy de-duplication mechanism for btrfs and similar filesystems, that also integrates with Styx' on-demand and